-Note: Because of the 28% capital gain or loss rate, you must identify amounts that are 28% rate gain or loss for the Schedule D for your return and Forms 4797 and 6781.
+Note: Because of the 28% capital gain rate, you must identify amounts that are 28% rate gain or loss for the Schedule D for your return (and for Form 6781, if used).

-In addition, 28% rate gain or loss includes ALL "collectibles gains and losses" and section 1202 (qualified small business stock) gain (see the instructions for Schedule D (Form 1040) for details, including the definition of "collectibles gains and losses and section 1202 gains".
+28% rate gain or loss includes all collectibles gains and losses and section 1202 gain on the sale of qualified small business stock.
+See the instructions for Schedule D (Form 1040) for details, including the definitions of "collectibles gains and losses" and "section 1202 gain."